 Another key feature of the Datejust is the Cyclops lens in the 3 O’clock position that magnifies the date and makes it easier to read.
 Rolex invented the Cyclops in 1953 and the Datejust was the first model to feature it.

 While there are some collectors that are not fans of the Datejust specifically because of the Cyclops, it is one of the hallmark features that the Datejust is known for (on models made since ’53).
-It has since been used it on other models with date display such as the Rolex Submariner, Explorer II and the Yachtmaster.
+It has since been used it on other models with date displays such as the Rolex Submariner, Explorer II, and the Yachtmaster.

 Below, we list some of the best and most affordable alternatives for the iconic Datejust watch.
 Let’s take a look.

 Best Budget Alternatives Rolex Datejust